Influencer Marketing: Why The Current Mindset Needs To Change

 If your chosen influencer generates 3 discount code sales for you, this doesn’t always mean that the people who have bought your products are invested in your brand.
 Remembering that the main aim of influencer marketing is to broaden your current audience and generate more loyal/dedicated customers.
 Discount code customers might just be in it for the bargains and are more interested in the influencer post than the actual offering.

 A Change In Approach

 My advice is to think small when it comes to your influencer marketing strategy and look at establishing good, long-term relationships with influencers as opposed to just going in for the quick win.
-Here are some steps to consider:
+Here’s some steps to consider: